 The Customer Effort Score (CES)

-You can place for example an interaction block with every action or customer touchpoint, whether “it was easy for the customer to perform the action”.
-This is called the Customer Effort Score.
-It turns out, that the easier it is to do business with your company (the customer experience), the more satisfied your customers are.
+You can also measure how easy it is for customers to take actions with a Customer Effort Score.
+It turns out that the easier it is to do business with your company, the more satisfied your customers are.

 2. Surveys (with Surveymonkey)